xebia-functional/nine-cards-backend/README.md

 #### Database Schema Migrations

 The evolutions for the data schema of the `ninecards` database are managed by `sbt`, the build system, using the [flyway SBT plugin](https://flywaydb.org/documentation/sbt/).
-Flyway needs the parameters to access the database.
+Flyway needs some configuration parameters to access the database.
-Setting values for setting your local database are stored in the [`localhost.conf`](modules/api/src/main/resources/localhost.conf) file
+An overview on how to pass these settings is given in the [Database Connection Configuration](#database-connection-configuration) section.
+Suffice it to say that, to run the migrations on your local database, you can use the configuration values written in the [`localhost.conf`](modules/api/src/main/resources/localhost.conf) file.
-For this, you should open a shell session in the `nine-cards-backend` root directory, and run `sbt` loading the `localhost.conf` file:
+You can pass this file to `sbt`, by opening a shell session in the `nine-cards-backend` root directory and executing the following command:

         sbt -Dconfig.file="modules/api/src/main/resources/localhost.conf"

-You can use either the projects `api` or `root`.
-Once the `sbt` session is opened, you can clear the database with the command `flywayClean`, or you can perform the database schema migrations by running `flywayMigrate`.
+This should open an interactive `sbt` session.
+Inside this session, you can clear the database with the command `flywayClean`, or perform the database migrations with `flywayMigrate`.

-**Note**: `flyway` connects to the database through JDBC, so you should configure the `pg_hba.conf` file as explained earlier.
+**Note**: since `flyway` connects to the database through JDBC, you would need to configure the PostgreSQL authentication file `pg_hba.conf`, as explained [in a previous section](#setting-client-authentication)).

 ## Running and testing the application